phil-d-wilson/balenaLocating-ML/README.md

 ![BalenaLocating](https://i.ibb.co/svRSnf7/logo.png)
 A proof of concept project used to explore the [balenaCloud](https://www.balena.io/cloud/) stack for provisioning Raspberry Pi's as Bluetooth sensors, and a (simple!)
-KNN classifier to predict indoor positioning.
+KNN classifier to predict indoor positioning of iBeacons.

+### The Plan:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3NzU2MDU3MCwxOTQ5OTA4MDIyLDEzMT
-c0NzA4MTMsNDg2MjM5MDc1LC0xNTM2NTMwNTg0XX0=
+eyJoaXN0b3J5IjpbNTcyNzA3NzUwLDE5Nzc1NjA1NzAsMTk0OT
+kwODAyMiwxMzE3NDcwODEzLDQ4NjIzOTA3NSwtMTUzNjUzMDU4
+NF19
 -->